 Retired employees receive certain health care benefits depending on length of service.
 In accordance with State statutes, such benefits are provided and advanced-funded on an actuarially determined basis through the KERS.
-As indicated above, covered employees hired on or after September 1, 2008 are required by State statute to contribute an additional 1.00% of their salary to fund the Kentucky Retirement Systems insurance fund.
-The related employer contribution is included in the required employer contribution rates indicated above.
+As indicated above, covered employees hired on or after September 1, 2008 are required by State statute to contribute an additional 1.00% of their salary to fund the Kentucky Retirement Systems Insurance Fund (see Note M).
+The related employer contribution is included in the required employer contribution rates reflected above.

-The Authority's contributions for the years ended June 30, 2017, June 30, 2016, and June 30, 2015 total approximately \$505,000, \$418,000, and \$403,000, respectively.
+The Authority's contributions (specific to the pension portion) for the years ended June 30, 2018, June 30, 2017, and June 30, 2016 total approximately \$439,000, \$418,000, and \$333,000, respectively.